Please note our new Open Hours!

 with traditional Vietnamese spices.
-Then it is on what the customer orders, thinly sliced beef, seafood, or chicken is added, then some green onions for garnish. a wedge of lime, fresh jalapeno slices, fresh basil and fresh cilantro (coriander).
+Then it is on what the customer orders, we add thinly sliced beef, seafood, or chicken, then some purple and green onions for garnish.

+a wedge of lime, fresh jalapeno slices, fresh basil and fresh cilantro (coriander).

-it is brought to your table, immediately put just sprouts (not the herbs) into the soup and under the noodles, so that they can cook a little.
-Next, put in a dollop of the hoisin (brown) sauce, and sriracha (hot) sauce to taste. carefully remove the basil and the cilantro leaves from
+it is brought to your table, immediately put just sprouts (not the herbs) into the soup and roll them under the noodles, so that they can cook a little.
+Next, put in a dollop of the hoisin (brown) sauce, and a little sriracha (hot) sauce carefully remove the basil and the cilantro leaves from